top of page

 Department of Educational and Counselling Psychology, Faculty of Education, McGill University

-Dr. Nancy Heath is a James McGill Professor in the Department of Educational and Counselling Psychology at McGill University.
+Dr. Nancy Heath is a Distinguished James McGill Professor in the Department of Educational and Counselling Psychology at McGill University.
 Her research program explores resilience and adaptive functioning in young people at-risk (i.e., children, adolescents, and young adults).
-She is a founding member and past President of the International Society for the Study of Self-Injury (ISSS), and the recipient of the Canadian Committee of Graduate Students in Education’s 2011 Mentorship Award in recognition of her outstanding support for graduate students in education.
+She is a founding member, former President, and current Elected Fellow of the International Society for the Study of Self-Injury (ISSS), and the recipient of McGill University's 2023 David Thomson Award for Graduate Supervision and Teaching in recognition of her outstanding support for graduate student supervision and teaching.
 She has published and presented extensively on topics related to mental health and resilience in educational settings, is an internationally recognized leader in the area of self-injury in educational settings, and has worked in collaboration with schools for over 25 years.
-Dr. Heath has received over 6.25 million dollars in research grants from provincial and federal agencies.
+Dr. Heath has received over 6.5 million dollars in research grants from provincial and federal agencies.

 Contact Information: